FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory3/README.md

 ## Test specifications
 All the videos corresponding to the tests can be found in the link mentioned in eacht tutorial state.
 All the videos are in 2x speed.
+We decided not to make unit tests and instead make them in videos, because our tests depend very much on what the user does, and that would be difficult to test using unit tests.

 ### Basic Tutorial
 https://youtu.be/w6NLhfivpiI